microsoft/nni/docs/SQuAD_evolution_examples.md

 # Automatic Model Architecture Search for Reading Comprehension
-This example shows us how to use Genetic Algorithm to find good model architectures for Reading Comprehension task.
+This example shows us how to use Genetic Algorithm to find good model architectures for Reading Comprehension.

 ## Search Space
-Since attention and recurrent neural network (RNN) module have been proven effective in Reading Comprehension.
+Since attention and recurrent neural network (RNN) have been proven effective in Reading Comprehension.
 We conclude the search space as follow:

 1. IDENTITY (Effectively means keep training).